AtomicNoggin/keynavagable/README.md

 #### Arguments:

 **key**: the key press or key press combination to listen for while this element has focus.
-Maps to the KeyboardEvent key value (with the exception of `' '`, which becomes `Space`).
+Maps to the [KeyboardEvent key](https://github.com/cvan/keyboardevent-key-polyfill) value (with the exception of `' '`, which becomes `Space`).
-If modifier keys are required, those should added prior to the key (e.g. `Shift ArrowUp` or `Alt Control PageDown`) in alphabetical order
+If modifier keys are required, those need to be added prior to the key (e.g. `Shift ArrowUp` or `Alt Control PageDown`) in alphabetical order

 _Note_: for alpha-numeric keys, Shift does not need to be provided, as the key value will already detail this (e.g. `Shift w` will not work, but `W` will)